nyaruka/goflow/docs/docs.md

 ## word_count(text [,delimiters])

 Returns the number of words in `text`.
-There is an optional second parameter `delimiters` which is string of characters used to split the text into words.
+There is an optional final parameter `delimiters` which is string of characters used to split the text into words.